 Samuel Johnson was a famous writer, wit and raconteur, but is best remembered for writing one of the first English dictionaries.

-If a man is tired of London, he is tired of life.
-For there is in London all that life can afford.
-He also tried his hand at journalism, and reported on numerous parliamentary sittings.
+He also contributed some very memorable quotes, including the most famous London quote of all: “If a man is tired of London, he is tired of life.
+For there is in London all that life can afford.”

 Some of the 40,000 definitions are quite cutting and funny: “Patron: One who countenances, supports, or protects.
-Commonly a wretch who supports with insolence, and is repaid with flattery.
+Commonly a wretch who supports with insolence, and is repaid with flattery.”